sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/2000 - ocr-level.md

 3. **(Configurable)** After additional intervening steps, Sensible applies your configured preprocessors, including the OCR preprocessor.
 Configure this preprocessor for documents that don't trigger whole-document OCR as determined by the OCR level.

 ## Parameters

+The following table shows the enums available for the OCR Level parameter.

+**Note:** Set this parameter in the [Sensible API](ref:create-document-type).

 | level | description                                                  |
 | ----- | ------------------------------------------------------------ |